gitkraken/gitkraken-client-docs/gitkraken-client/experimental-features.md

 ### New Commit Graph

-We have updated to an imporved commit graph to offer more customization.
+We have updated to an improved commit graph to offer more customization.
 The new commit graph is on by default but can be temporarily disabled from `Preferences > Experimental > Enable new commit graph`.

 Some additional features currently offered by the new commit graph include: